Hideto Asamura

-Hideto Asamura (浅村 栄斗, Asamura Hideto) is a Japanese professional baseball player for the Tohoku Rakuten Golden Eagles of the Nippon Professional Baseball(NPB).
-He previously played for the Saitama Seibu Lions.
+Hideto Asamura (浅村 栄斗, Asamura Hideto) is a Japanese professional baseball infielder for the Tohoku Rakuten Golden Eagles of the Nippon Professional Baseball (NPB).
+He has previously played in NPB for the Saitama Seibu Lions.

 Early life

 Asamura attended Osaka Tōin High School and contributed to the school's victory at the 2008 national championships.
 He hit a total of 22 home runs during his three years of high school, including one in his final at bat for the school in October 2008.
 He was drafted by the Lions in the third round of the 2008 rookie draft.

 Professional career

 Saitama Seibu Lions

 After spending 2009 with the Lions' farm team in the Eastern League, Asamura was a part of the first-team squad at the start of the 2010 season.
 In 2011, he spent the entire year as a starting member of the team.
 However, his fielding position was not constant, including stints in the outfield.
 In the month of October he recorded a batting average of .460 and won the Monthly MVP award.
 In 2012, he again started the year with the first-team squad, but poor batting form saw him relegated to the farm team in late May.
 He became the team's leadoff hitter in August following an injury to Takumi Kuriyama.

 In 2013, his fourth year as a professional and at age 23, Asamura tied the record for the youngest person in Japanese baseball history to record 100 RBIs in a season.
 He finished the year leading the Pacific League with 110 RBIs.